-"HE REMEMBERS, SHE REMEMBERS", my first collaboration with the brilliant composer, pianist, arranger, and musical director Alex Rybeck.
+"HE REMEMBERS, SHE REMEMBERS", my first collaboration with the brilliant composer, pianist, arranger, and musical director Alex Rybeck was nominated for a 2014 MAC Award for best song.
 Exquisitely recorded by Joyce Breach, with Alex Rybeck on piano, Jered Egan on bass, and Rex Benincasa on percussion.
 Sounds like a 'standard' to me! www.joycebreach.com

 I was honored to be the featured songwriter at the 2013 Cabaret Festival in Provincetown, MA.